-(2) No dentist shall administer deep sedation/general anesthesia unless the dentist possesses a permit issued by the Missouri Dental Board.
-This permit shall be renewed by June 1 every five (5) years from the year of issuance.
+(1) No dentist shall administer deep sedation/general anesthesia unless the dentist possesses a permit issued by the Missouri Dental Board.
+This permit shall be renewed by June 1 every five (5) years from the date of issuance.

-(3) No dental office shall be the site for the administration of deep sedation/general anesthesia without being issued a site certificate issued by the Missouri Dental Board.
-The site certificate shall be renewed by June 1 every five (5) years from the year of issuance.
-The dentist-in-charge is responsible for submitting the application and maintaining the documentation as required in sections (7) and (9) of this rule.
+(2) No dental office shall be the site for the administration of deep sedation/general anesthesia without being issued a site certificate issued by the Missouri Dental Board.
+The site certificate shall be renewed by June 1 every five (5) years from the date of issuance.
+The dentist-in-charge is responsible for submitting the application and maintaining the documentation as required in sections (6) and (8) of this rule.

-(4) No dentist shall prescribe deep sedation/general anesthesia agents unless the dentist possesses a deep sedation/general anesthesia permit.
+(3) No dentist shall prescribe deep sedation/general anesthesia agents unless the dentist possesses a deep sedation/general anesthesia permit.